bazaarvoice/bv-ui-core/lib/bvFetch/README.md

 ## retrieveCacheSize Return Value:
 Promise<number>: A promise that resolves to the retrieved cache size.

+## cleanupExpiredCache Method Parameters:
+This function does not accept any parameters.

+## cleanupExpiredCache Return Value:
+This function does not return anything.

 ## flushCache Method Parameters
 This method takes no parameters.